Kawhi Leonard denies treatment causing friction with Spurs

-San Antonio Spurs star Kawhi Leonard said he hopes to return to the line-up soon and denied there is any friction between the team and himself over his treatment for an injury.
+Spurs star Kawhi Leonard said Wednesday he hopes to return to the lineup "soon," and denied there is any friction between the Spurs and himself over his treatment for an injury.

-Leonard did not practice with the Spurs on Wednesday, but talked to the media.
+Leonard didn't practice with the Spurs Wednesday, but talked to the media, saying he hopes to return to action "soon."

-"I don't have a set date right now," Leonard told reporters.
-"I just have to keep doing what I'm doing.
+“I don’t have a set date right now," Leonard told reporters, via the San Antonio Express-News.
+"I just have to keep doing what I’m doing.
 The progression that I am making has been great.
-I just have to keep doing what I'm doing."
+I just have to keep doing what I’m doing.”

 The two-time NBA All-Star and 2014 NBA Finals MVP has received medical clearance from the team to resume practicing, but he is still in pain.
 He decided to get a second opinion on his own to deal with his condition.